 My company, She’s Lost Control Media, helps brands design and develop anime mascot characters.

-Committing some marketing spend to the creation of a cute mascot character can pay off, if done right.
+Creating a cute mascot character can pay off, if done right.
 Coupled with a legitimately killer product, an appealing character can turn loyal customers into fanatics.
 Those customers become brand ambassadors too.